instruct-rb/instruct/README.md

   # => "The capital of Germany is Berlin, which is in the region of Europe"

 ```
-NTS: [ ] what should result + prompt do or result + result?
-NTS: model and ts might be the same class, its just whether << is used or not
-~~NTS: quite possibly result is the same class or subclass aswell~~
-[x] NTS: call just loops through the defferred lm calls
-NTS: model is selected in this order passed into gen, passed into call, explicity_set, last_used, default

 Alternate call method, this is not deferred.
 ```ruby